Emilia Lanier theory of Shakespeare authorship

 The Emilia Lanier theory of Shakespeare authorship contends that the English poet Emilia Lanier (1569–1645) is the actual author of at least part of the plays and poems attributed to William Shakespeare.
-As is the case with the dozens of other candidates suggested to be the author of Shakespeare's works, this idea is not accepted by the large majority of Shakespeare scholars.
+As is the case with the dozens of other candidates purported to be a secret author of Shakespeare's works, this idea is rejected by the large majority of Shakespeare scholars.

 John Hudson

-In 2008, John Hudson, scholar and theatre producer, introduced the idea that Lanier wrote the works of Shakespeare.
+In 2007, John Hudson, a theatre producer, amateur Shakespearologist and scholar, introduced the idea that Lanier wrote the works of Shakespeare.
 Hudson found similarities between the works of Shakespeare and Lanier's poetry book Salve Deus Rex Judaeorum (Latin: Hail, God, King of the Jews).
 He also noted her educated background and cosmopolitan upbringing as support of the idea.
 Her family included several musicians, and Hudson argued that musical references in Shakespeare's plays occur three times as often as in comparable works.
+Other things Hudson points to include that Shakespeare's plays mention falconry several times, which Hudson connects to Lanier's lover Henry Carey, 1st Baron Hunsdon, and that names connected to Lanier appear in The Taming of the Shrew.
+He also states that Shakespeare's texts include transliterations of Hebrew words.

 Hudson published a book on the subject in 2014, Shakespeare's Dark Lady: Amelia Bassano Lanier, The Woman Behind Shakepeare's Plays?
 Renaissance literature scholar Kate Chedgzoy said in 2010 that "The myth of Aemilia Lanyer as Shakespeare’s Dark Lady both testifies to our continuing cultural investment in a fantasy of a female Shakespeare, and reveals some of the anxieties about difference that haunt canonical Renaissance literature."
 By 2020, several novels with Lanier as a character had included Hudson's ideas.
 David McInnis, professor in English and Theatre Studies, said that "The idea that she was known to all these people and that some elaborate conspiracy of virtually everyone of significance in London in the 17th century would 'cover-up' her supposed authorship of Shakespeare's plays is ridiculous."
+Biographer Jonathan Bate said that Lanier's works have no resemblance to Shakespeare's.